How too much sugar is damaging our children

 In total, 4.2 per cent of children leaving primary school are now classed as “severely obese” - compared with 3.2 per cent in 2006/7 - and just 0.4 per cent in 1990.

 The Royal College of Paediatrics and Child Health (RCPCH) has called the trends "totally unacceptable" while the Government has pointed to the action it is taking to help address the issue, particularly the sugar tax which makes it more expensive for manufacturers and consumers to buy sugary drinks and food.

-Another report in this week's The Sun notes how too much sugar can have a long-lasting effect on children’s behaviour.
+Another report in the The Sun newspaper notes how too much sugar can have a long-lasting effect on children’s behaviour.

 Scientists in Italy and Israel asked more than 100,000 children aged 11, 13 and 15 how much they drink as well as indulge in behaviour such as fighting, smoking and bullying.